samuelna/react-movie-house/readme.md

 * Wireframe of the Single Page App, with highlighting of React components and data flow
 * Each feature (5 total)

-This homework is due **Monday night**.
-There will be another homework assigned at the end of Monday's class, so the only work being done on this assignment Monday should be to finish final tweaks / error resolutions after another day of instruction / TA time.
-Regardless, create a pull request Sunday night with the progress of the homework.

 In your homework folder, create a folder for hw media.
 Your wireframe should be in this folder.
 Because the apps are becoming more complex and partially based on SECRETS (e.g. environmental variables), it's difficult for us to fully test your app.
 Let's use quickTime Player to create a short screen cast of your app in action!